Lemaf/angular-material-lightbox/README.md

 {
   initialIndex: 0, // initial image to show
   targetEvent: undefined, // to be passed to $mdDialog
+  parent: null, // parent element to be passed to $mdDialog
   buttonClass: "", // a list of classes to be added to navigation buttons
   keyboard: true, // keyboard navigation
   showDots: true, // whether to show dots or not